nmetulev/nmetulev.github.io/_posts/2015-08-04-speech-in-uwp.md

  3. **Cortana Invocation** - the ability for Cortana to start a Windows 10 application on your request
  4. **Cortana Canvas** - the ability for Cortana to respond to a user on behalf of a Windows 10 application

-Now you might be wondering
+Now you might be wondering:

 >But Nikola, Cortana is not available in my area, why should I care?

-Well Bob, I'll tell you why:
+Well Steve, I'll tell you why:

 1. Not all APIs are Cortana APIs.
 Speech Synthesis and Speech Recognition do not require Cortana and are available in all areas.
 2. If your app supports Cortana invocation, it will still be able to be invoked without Cortana
 3. Your app users might be in areas where Cortana is supported